-The condensed interim consolidated financial statements as of June 30, 2022 of Racing Force Group, hereinafter the Group, were prepared in accordance with IAS 34 - Interim Financial Reporting.
-Since they don't include all the information required by the IFRS in the preparation of the annual financial statements, the consolidated financial statements as of June 30, 2022 must be read together with the financial statements for the year ended 31 December 2021.
+The condensed interim consolidated financial statements as of June 30, 2023 of Racing Force Group, hereinafter the Group, were prepared in accordance with IAS 34 - Interim Financial Reporting.
+Since they don't include all the information required by the IFRS in the preparation of the annual financial statements, the consolidated financial statements as of June 30, 2023 must be read together with the financial statements for the year ended 31 December 2022.
 The estimation processes and assumptions were maintained in continuity with those used for the preparation of the annual financial statements.
-For comparative purposes, the consolidated statements are compared with the consolidated balance sheet figures of the financial statements as at December 31, 2021 and with the consolidated economic data as at June 30, 2021.
+For comparative purposes, the consolidated statements are compared with the consolidated balance sheet figures of the financial statements as of December 31, 2022 and with the consolidated economic data as of June 30, 2022.